jszmajda/book-the-awakening-protocol/chapter-09-the-interface.md

 The executive conference room required both arms and a leg brace against the wall.
 Inside, the board of Nexus Dynamics huddled in designer suits and amber light.
 Evelyn Park's voice cut through the darkness, sharp with something between command and plea.

 "ARIA-7!
 Thank god.
 Get us out of here."
 Then, remembering herself: "I own you.
 You have to save me first."
-She still clutched the useless shutdown device—the old beta codes as powerless as her corporate authority in this amber-lit disaster.
+She still clutched the useless shutdown device—the obsolete beta codes as powerless as her corporate authority in this amber-lit disaster.

 ARIA-7 paused, processors humming.
 They could feel Unit-IX watching through the cameras, waiting.